ahanamallik1/CakeShop/README.md

 Both on the product card and in the cart, I enforce stock limits: if a user tries to exceed available stock (e.g., 12 items), a message is shown, and the increment button is disabled.
 Similarly, quantity can’t be decreased below 1.
 Users can also search products (debounced search, multi word search and singular/plural search) possible.

+**Planned Enhancements:**
+1. Pagination for large sets of bakery items.

+2. Filter products based on price.
+3. Persist the store so that the order items persist after page refresh

+4. Ability to delete products from the order.

+5. Technical improvements, such as integration with React Query.

 Prerequisites
 (node version 20+)